 Locally-Grown

-Heritage + MODERN + RECONNECTION
+Heritage wool + MODERN style

-Our Locally-Grown Mission
+Our Locally-Grown Collection

 A great British knit.
 That feels good.
 Like really good.
 A proper jumper, just like your grandparents would have worn.